 History is a vibrant department at CSG and we believe that the study of history helps stimulate students' curiosity about the way people lived in the past,

 both in Britain and the wider world.
 By engaging in the past, students develop their understanding of the characteristic features and diversity of British society and of a range of societies; political structures; cultures and beliefs that influenced the actions of people in the past.

 As a department we are very aware of the history of a school: it was founded by one of the pioneers of girls' education, Frances Mary Buss.
 We are very proud of the school's history and aim to bring this alive for students so they too can be proud of their school's significant past.
 The CSG History department aims to help students become curious, compassionate and critical citizens through the study of the past.

-We examine the changing nature of crime and punishment in Britain from c1000 up to the present day.
-This thematic study takes an overview of the continuity and change over this period examining the most important changes and the impact that they had.
-This study includes local analysis of crime in Whitechapel and inner city policing c1870-1900
+We examine the changing nature of migration to Britain from c800 to the present day.
+This thematic study takes an overview of the continuity and change over this period examining the most important changes and the impact they had.
+This study includes local analysis of migration to Notting Hill c1948-70.